UNC Charlotte Academic Policy: Academic Standing (Undergraduate)

 To remain in good academic standing, a student must maintain: (1) a cumulative grade point average (GPA) of at least 2.0 and (2) a cumulative ratio of earned to attempted credit hours of at least two-thirds.

-A student who meets the cumulative requirements for good academic standing but performs below a 2.0 GPA in the semester of the evaluation or performs below the two-thirds cumulative ratio of earned to attempted hours is given a “good academic standing warning.”
+A student who meets the cumulative requirements for good academic standing but performs below a 2.0 GPA in the semester of the evaluation or performs below the two-thirds cumulative ratio of earned to attempted hours is given a “academic standing warning.”
 This indicates potential academic problems and is communicated to the student and to the student’s advisor and major department(s).
-Good academic standing warnings do not appear on the student’s permanent academic record, and the transcript notation will reflect “good academic standing.”
+Academic standing warnings do not appear on the student’s permanent academic record, and the transcript notation will reflect “good academic standing.”

 Academic Probation